These questions and answers were created by the STEMG to assist you in understanding the concepts of ASD Simplified Technical English (STE).

 No. STE is not a new language.
 It is a carefully structured version of English which removes confusing word usages and complex sentence structures.
 Readers with normal English skills will notice immediately that the words and sentences are less confusing or ambiguous with STE.
 It is not necessary to know STE rules to enjoy the reading benefits of STE.

 Can STE be used to teach English?

-Can STE be applied to documents other than maintenance documents?
+Can STE be applied to documents to all technical documents?

 Yes.
 Although STE was created to improve maintenance documentation, its principles can dramatically improve the reading quality of documentation in any industry.